benjamin-crew/django-postgres-aks-bootstrap-repo/README.md

 ```bash
 django-admin startproject <projectname> .
 ```
 - Create a .env.prod file that we can create a k8s secret from later on.
 Please note that there are a few values here that align with terraform variables, so make sure to take care to set them the same as you set them in terraform.
-Also be sure to change the default passwords and secret_keys etc. Theses are just a guide:
+Also be sure to change the default passwords and secret_keys etc. These are just a guide:
 ```bash
 DEBUG=0
 DJANGO_SUPERUSER_USERNAME=admin